 COVID Relief

-Since the beginning of the pandemic and the accompanying lockdowns in March 2020, Katradi has plunged into COVID Relief work trying to help different populations in many ways.
-Helping stranded migrants reach home, distributing food and water, distributing rations in both urban and rural Tamil Nadu, medical relief especially in the second wave of COVID 19, giving shelter and help to victims of domestic/ sexual abuse and more.
+Since the beginning of the pandemic and the accompanying lockdowns in March 2020, Katradi has plunged into COVID Relief work, striving to assist various populations in numerous ways.
+This included helping stranded migrants return home, distributing food and water, providing rations in both urban and rural Tamil Nadu, offering medical relief, particularly during the second wave of COVID-19, and extending shelter and support to victims of domestic and sexual abuse, among other initiatives.

 Second Wave Of COVID Relief

-Volunteer groups to coordinate appeals for hospital beds, oxygen, medication
+Volunteer groups coordinated appeals for hospital beds, oxygen, and medication.

-During the second wave of COVID-19, Katradi personnel have pitched in with multiple online collectives of NGOs and Volunteer groups in Tamil Nadu and pan-Indian collectives to help patients get beds, oxygen, medication, plasma and other medical aid.
+During the second wave of COVID-19.
+Katradi personnel actively participated in multiple online collectives of NGOs and volunteer groups in Tamil Nadu and pan-Indian collectives.
+Their efforts were directed towards helping patients secure beds, oxygen, medication, plasma, and other essential medical aid.

 Card image cap